 - Lack of technical knowledge needed to properly control and maintain drones or other pilotless devices.
 This leads to a fast decrease of the device values due to improper use and loss of money as well as loss of scarce resources used to produce the device.

 - Lack of operation experience leads to improper operation and fast loss of the device during the first operation experience, which leads to loss of the device as well as causes safety issues for surrounding objects and people.
 The unpleasant first experience might lead to reduced trust in technology and technology adoption level in general.

 - Lack of legal experience in device operation, meaning lack of knowledge of the applying legal acts and law.
 This leads to the compromise of public safety and security due to the possibility of violating existing regulations of International civil aviation regulations.

 Thereby, we see an obvious need for the wide availability of comprehensive information sources (study material) about drones not only for professionals but also for the general audience.

 Riga Technical University (Rīgas Tehniskā universitāte)

 (Rigas Valsts Tehnikums)

 O1 Autonomous systems module - teaching material

 This Intellectual output focuses on the common background knowledge needed to be successful in several – currently the most promising domains of autonomous systems.
-The output is presented as a handbook covering the theoretical background of the relevant technologies and legislation that represents current legislation in partner countries and the EU in general.
-The actual content of the IO comprises – study material (electronic and electronic-printable), a visual material in the form of video lectures for the key topics.
-The result is published as an electronic and paper handbook titled: Unmanned Electrical Vehicles and Autonomous system Simulation” ISBN 978-9934-22-667-0 (print)
+The output is presented as a handbook covering the theoretical background of the relevant technologies and legislation that represents current legislation in partner countries and the EU.
+The actual content of the IO comprises – study material (electronic and electronic-printable), and visual material in the form of video lectures for the key topics.
+The result is published as an electronic and paper handbook titled: Unmanned Electrical Vehicles and Autonomous System Simulation” ISBN 978-9934-22-667-0 (print)